 - Stores (previously Brand Pages)

-- Sponsored Display (NEW: the vendor-only Product Display Ads are now found here)
+- Sponsored Display (NEW: Product Display Ads are now found here)

-Promote products to shoppers actively searching with related keywords or viewing similar products on Amazon.
+Promote products to shoppers searching for specific keywords or viewing similar products on Amazon.

-Showcase a collection of products to shoppers actively searching with related keywords on Amazon.
+Showcase a collection of products to shoppers searching for specific keywords on Amazon.

 Re-engage shoppers on and off Amazon who viewed your products or similar products, and drive them to your detail page.